crpurcell/friendlyVRI/docs/README.md

-lots of effects such as non-co-planar arrays, time averaging, multi-frequency synthesis etc. It also sets the sampling grid in the Fourier domain from the extent and pixel spacing of the input image, which can result under-sampled synthesised beams and artefacts.
+lots of effects such as non-co-planar arrays, time averaging, multi-frequency synthesis etc. It also sets the sampling grid in the Fourier domain from the extent and pixel spacing of the input image, which can result in under-sampled synthesised beams and artefacts.
 At the moment, the observing simulations are assumed to be noise-free and no attempt is made at calculating sensitivities.
 Tasks to perform robust simulations of an interfometric observation exist in CASA, MIRIAD and